faramarzamirshahi/Mission-to-Mars/README.md

 We then go through each item in this list to get the related full resoluion jpge image<br>
 The function `def jpg_href(url)` returns the url for the related image.<br>
 We add the new code as function `def mars_hemisphere(browser)` to the `scraping.py`<br>
+to store the results in the mongodb and display it to the user<br>
 Finally we call the function in the `app.py` and modify the `index.html` <br>
 We used the bootstrap style sheet for styling the site.
 Note the use of the thumbnail class for displaying the images on the main page.
 ```